Matt Walsh (political commentator): Life and career

-Career

-He began his career as a talk radio co-host of The Matt and Crank Program at WZBH 93.5 FM in Georgetown, Delaware, from early 2010 to August 1, 2011.
-Walsh then moved to Rehoboth Beach, Delaware, with WGMD 92.7 FM later that month, where he worked for less than a year.
-In 2012, he moved to Lexington, Kentucky, joining NewsRadio 630 WLAP and launching a website, The Matt Walsh Blog, in which he discussed various issues from a conservative point of view.
-Walsh announced in December 2013 that he was "leaving radio forever" to focus on blogging after his show was canceled.
+He began his media career in 2010 as a talk radio co-host of The Matt and Crank Program on WZBH 93.5 FM in Georgetown, Delaware.
+In August 2011, he moved to WGMD 92.7 FM in Rehoboth Beach, Delaware, where he worked for less than a year.
+In 2012, Walsh relocated to Lexington, Kentucky, where he joined NewsRadio 630 WLAP and launched a website, The Matt Walsh Blog, where he wrote on political and cultural issues from a conservative perspective.
+In December 2013, he announced he was "leaving radio forever" following the cancellation of his show to focus on blogging.

-Walsh began working for conservative media outlet Blaze Media starting in October 2014.
-He was also a contributor to HuffPost and began writing for The Daily Wire in October 2017.
-He has appeared on Tucker Carlson Tonight, The Ingraham Angle, Fox and Friends, Dr. Phil, as well as the podcast The Joe Rogan Experience.
+In October 2014, Walsh joined Blaze Media.
+He has also contributed to HuffPost and began writing for The Daily Wire in October 2017.
+Walsh has appeared on television programs including Tucker Carlson Tonight, The Ingraham Angle, Fox & Friends, Dr. Phil, and on the podcast The Joe Rogan Experience.

-Walsh hosted The Matt Walsh Show on YouTube starting in April 2018 on weekdays; it is an hour in length.
-According to Walsh, the show made $100,000 per month through advertisement revenue.
-Walsh announced in April 2023 that the show was being moved to the Daily Wire website after his YouTube channel was demonetized for repeatedly misgendering transgender woman Dylan Mulvaney.
+Walsh began hosting The Matt Walsh Show on YouTube in April 2018 as a weekday program approximately one hour in length.
+In April 2023, he announced that the show would move to The Daily Wire platform after his YouTube channel was demonetized for violating platform policies related to gender identity content regarding Dylan Mulvaney.

-Walsh's work has been supported by Elon Musk, and some Republican legislators.
-J. K. Rowling wrote that Walsh's film What is a woman? "exposed" the "incoherence of gender identity".
+Walsh's work has received support from public figures including Elon Musk and some Republican legislators.
+Author J. K. Rowling commented favorably on What Is a Woman?, stating that it "exposed" the "incoherence of gender identity."

-In 2023, Walsh starred in a Daily Wire comedy film, Lady Ballers, which debuted on December 1, 2023.
-He portrayed the character of Kris Dilby, a "woke" beatnik.

-Cancellations

-St. Francis Xavier College Church, at Saint Louis University, canceled a speech by Walsh that it had planned to co-host with Young Americans for Freedom in December 2021.
-The church said it had decided that Walsh's "provocative positions on immigration, on communities of color, on Muslims, and on members of the LGBTQ community" were "in contradiction to Jesus' great commandment to love God and love our neighbor".
-Walsh subsequently spoke at a different St. Louis venue.
-In 2023, the University of San Diego, a private Catholic educational institution, refused Walsh permission to speak on campus, describing his opinions as "grossly offensive".